galaxyproject/iwc/workflows/microbiome/README.md

 To perform the mapping step before variant identification, we used the Minimap2 tool, specifically designed for Nanopore reads.
 If you're working with Illumina data, you can substitute Minimap2 with Bowtie2.

 ### Input Datasets
-- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` formate, the output of **Nanopore _Preprocessing_** workflow.
+- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` format, the output of **Nanopore _Preprocessing_** workflow.
 - A reference genome to the tested pathogen.

 ### Output Datasets
-- VCF files indicating identified variants and SNPs, BAM files with mapping results, and Tabular files with mapping depth and coverage calcualtions.
+- VCF files indicating identified variants and SNPs, BAM files with mapping results, and Tabular files with mapping depth and coverage calculations.

 This workflow is available for trial through our [GTN tutorial](https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html)